kbu34/portfolio/README.md

 ## Todo List

-- Upgrade Next.js version to 14/15
+- Upgrade Next.js version to 15
 - Update projects section with upcoming projects
 - Redesign abouts section to contain more information
-- Add toast for email sending in progress in contacts section

 ## If you want to run this website locally for some reason...